I love to mod any game that allows it. I do textures, sounds, voices, maps, and more.

 Keep in mind that not every cell texture is paintable.
 Each texture has its own alpha layer which defines what can be colored over the terrain.
 When making a new map, the terrain by default will generate a black and white splotchy pattern over all the cells to give creators some starting depth to the map, though you're free to paint over this with solid colors if you wish.
 This pattern is very handy with grey terrain cells like roads or concrete but not as complimenting when applied to dirt or grass.
 For those cells, use earthy colors like orange and green to give them depth and flair.

 Decals are the last asset to terrain textures which you can find by the icon with the red slanted box.
 These are used to help beautify the surroundings and blend terrain cells together.
-Later on, I'll be discussing how these textures should be applied when building a map.
+They can also be used as visual barriers for where units cannot move to such as rubble, rock piles or foliage.
+You can hide decals by using Ctrl + D for when you want to work on the terrain cells.

 (Tutorial will be continued later)